What Is a Perpetual License?

 A perpetual license is one where a software application is sold on a one-time basis and the licensee can then use a copy of the software forever.
+A perpetual license model offers a customer access to a software application in perpetuity, hence the name.
 The license holder has indefinite access to a specific version of a software program by paying for it only once.

 The perpetual software license is likely the simplest license model - buy the software once, own it "forever".
 To obtain a perpetual license to a software product, the customer pays upfront, often without being able to test the product beforehand.
 The drawback of this is that the initial cost can be high compared to other license models.